-Seed grant funds from the IDI will be transferred to the recipient's unit (e.g., department).
-A unique program value has been established for use in the chartfield for tracking purposes.
-Funds are not to be used to cover prior period expenses or to cover a previous deficit.
-Funds are not to be transferred within the unit once the transfer from the IDI is made.
+Seed grant funds from the IDI must be transferred into a General Funds Spending Authority fund.
+A unique program value has been established and must be used in the chartfield.
 The IDI business manager will work with your unit's fiscal professional to coordinate the fund transfer.